marcus-jw/Multi-Objective-Reinforcement-Learning-from-AI-Feedback/README.md

 # Multi-Objective Reinforcement Learning from AI Feedback (WIP)
 This repository implements Multi-Objective Reinforcement Learning from AI Feedback (MORLAIF) using Torch, Huggingface Transformers and TRL.
 This project aims to test whether switching to a multi-objective reward function in the preference model improves the safety performance of the final model.
+## How to replicate:
+The easiest way to run the code is to use the docker image.
+Simply build the image with ```docker build -t morlaif .``` and run it with ```docker run -it --rm morlaif```.
+First you will need to run `process_HH_dataset.py`, `generate_responses_GPT2.py` and get_feedback.py to format the dataset, sample the target model and get feedback from a foundation model respectively.
+Note that get_feedback,py requires an OpenAI API key.
+Afterwards launch the desired PM training with the appropriate bash script (they cannot be run with the .py file) followed by the desired PPO training bash script.
+Note that as this is a WIP not everything will necessarily work yet.

 # Process:

  ![](https://github.com/carolius/MORLAIF/blob/main/MORLAIF.png?raw=true)

 **Preference modeling:**
 1.	**Sampling from Target Model:** The target model produces pairs of responses for prompts.
 This is implemented in `generate_responses_GPT2.py` which uses the HH-rlhf dataset.
 2.	**Rating by Feedback Model:** A feedback model evaluates which of these responses is better for each individual principle.
-This is implemented in `get_feedback_from_GPT-3.5.py`.
+This is implemented in `get_feedback`.
 3.	**Training Preference Models:** These ratings are then used to train a separate preference model for each principle.
 This is implemented in `train_preference_model.py` and `train_preference_model_LoRA.py`.

 **RL from AI feedback:**